lane711/sonicjs/README.md

 ### If you find the project promising:
-### PLEASE STAR THIS PROJECT !!! :)
+### :star: PLEASE STAR THIS PROJECT :star: !!! :)
-### It will help spread the word so that I can start to generate feedback.
+### It will help spread the word so that I can start to generate developer feedback.
 Thanks in advance!

 ![Image of SonicJs Logo](https://sonicjs.com/api/containers/files/download/sonicjs-logo-dark.svg) [https://sonicjs.com](https://sonicjs.com)